 Database, followed by Dataset.

 Microsoft Access Database File

 Click OK to add connection

 windows and Test connection and verify.

 have Microsoft.ACE.OLEDB.12.0 and not Microsoft.Jet.OLEDB.4.0 (as

 the earlier version cannot recognize database in ACCDB format)

 Cause 3: Opening the database in different versions, and abrupt closure

-- Abrupt closure of database file or system when the database is in the process of completing a backend operation may result in Microsoft Access Unrecognized Database Format Error.
-Forcible closure of Access file or the system on which the file is logged results in incomplete query resolution, which causes corruption in Access database and the error situation.
+The abrupt closure of database file or system when the database is in the process of completing a backend operation may result in Microsoft Access Unrecognized Database Format Error.
+The forcible closure of the Access file or the system on which the file is logged results in incomplete query resolution, which causes corruption in the Access database and the error situation.